vwt-digital/operational-data-hub/README.md

 ## Use cases
-To describe how the ODH can be used, a fictional software license and computer parts webshop is used.
-This webshop has a decentralised application landscape and must innovate to get more value from their data.
-Below, some use cases from within this webshop describe how the ODH can improve efficiency and data value based on current systems.
+To describe how the ODH can be used in different ways we’ve created some use cases which will provide handles for the usage of the ODH.
+The use cases are created for a fictional software license and computer parts webshop.
+The fictional webshop has a decentralised application landscape and must innovate to get more value from their data.
+The use cases describe how the ODH can improve efficiency and data-value based on the current webshop systems.

 ### Legacy ERP system
 The original webshop was based around BaaN IV, an ERP system popular during the early nineties.
 During the transition